Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 This should be the same as the data coming out of the local gateway, shown in the Local Gateway Configuration section above.

 ## <span style="color:#0080FF">Deploying DNS servers</span>
+```
+TO DO:
+Needs editing.
+David - also, can you explain the use of the Private DNS zone records created in the portal?
+```

 DNS servers are needed to resolve URLs for services in Azure.
 When those services are initially deployed, they are accessed using a URL that resolves to their public IP address.
-For example, [http://mydemovm.eastus.cloudapp.azure.com](http://mydemovm.eastus.cloudapp.azure.com) may resolve to 42.x.x.x.
+For example, [http://mydemovm.eastus.cloudapp.azure.com](http://mydemovm.eastus.cloudapp.azure.com) may resolve to `42.x.x.x`.
 However, since we are preventing access to any public IP address and using only private endpoints, applications would have to resolve to the private IP address.
-For example, it should resolve to 10.2.0.x instead of 42.x.x.x.
+For example, it should resolve to `10.2.0.x` instead of `42.x.x.x`.

-To do this, a DNS conditional forwarder is needed locally, to resolve requests from on-premises devices to Azure services, and in Azure, to resolve requests from one Azure service to another.
+To do this, two DNS conditional forwarders are created.
+Locally, to resolve requests from on-premises devices to Azure services, and in Azure, to resolve requests from one Azure service to another.

-```
-TO DO:
-Needs rewriting.
-David - can you take a crack at this?
-```

 ### <span style="color:#0080FF">Azure</span>
-IP configuration in the Azure VM created above, showing use of Azure DNS server:
+The Azure VM created [above](#AzureVM), and shown in the showing use of Azure DNS server:

 ```
    IPv4 Address. . . . . . . . . . . : 10.2.0.5(Preferred)